darrenldl/ProVerif-ATP/doc/proverif/README.md

 - However, we have taken care to ensure these modifications do not impact the original functionality of ProVerif, that is, if you invoke the modified ProVerif in a non-exporting mode, it should behave the same as the original version.
 Again, however, we cannot claim with full certainty this is the case - if you absolutely need the exact behaviour provided by the original version of ProVerif, we recommend you to use the original version directly.

+- We also note that the modifications right now assume the encoding uses only `bitstring` type, but the modifications should be extendable to accomodate other combinations of types.

 ## List

 - [Added missing equation export](equation_export.md)